babashka/process/README.md

     - `:in`, `:err`, `:out`: the process's streams.
 To obtain a string from `:out` or `:err` you will typically use `slurp`.
 Slurping those streams will block the current thread until the process is finished.
-    - `:command`: the command that was passed to create the process.
+    - `:cmd`: the command that was passed to create the process.
     - `:prev`: previous process record in case of a pipe.

   The returned record may be passed to `deref`.
 Doing so will cause the current